dib-lab/elvers/docs/fastqc.md

 Note that FastQC only calculates certain statistics (like duplicated sequences) for subsets of the data (e.g. duplicate sequences are only analyzed for the first 100,000 sequences in each file).

+## Output files:

+Your main output directory will be determined by your config file: by default it is `BASENAME_out` (you specify BASENAME).

+FastQC will output quality control files in the `preprocess/fastqc` subdirectory of this output directory.
+All outputs will contain `*.fastqc.html` or `*.fastqc.zip`.

 ## Modifying Params for FastQC: